 Alexandre H. Rene

 Prior to entering private practice, Alex was an Assistant United States Attorney for the District of Columbia and a Trial Attorney in the Department of Justice’s (DOJ) Criminal Division, Fraud Section.
 While in the Fraud Section, Alex served as a member of the DOJ’s Corporate Fraud Task Force and prosecuted matters involving mail, wire and procurement fraud, campaign finance and securities fraud, obstruction of justice, money laundering, and violations of the Travel Act and Foreign Corrupt Practices Act (FCPA), among other offenses.
 Known for his extensive experience handling matters with cross-border elements, Alex is individually recognized by leading publications, including Chambers Global for FCPA-USA and Chambers USA for FCPA-USA-Nationwide and Litigation: White-Collar Crime & Government Investigations.

 - Appointed by the DOJ and the SEC to be an Independent Compliance Monitor pursuant to DPA settlement.

-- Represented multinational energy sector company before the DOJ and SEC in the “Lava Jato” investigation in Brazil.
+- Represented a multinational energy sector company before the DOJ and SEC in the “Lava Jato” investigation in Brazil.

 - Represented a senior executive in the Unaoil Investigation before the DOJ and SEC.